-    A certain level of disconnect will always exist and no one will help you understand what the actual roles are unless you try it.
-This is a trial and error method.
-But this lesson helps ask the right people better questions and evaluate the future employers better 😉
+A certain level of disconnect will always exist and no one will help you understand what the actual role is unless you try it.
+This is a trial-and-error method.
+But this lesson helps ask the right people better questions and evaluate future employers better 😉

 I hope this information was useful and it will help you look at the job change from a wider perspective.
 If you know someone who can benefit from this information, please share.
 If you have additional useful insights about career planning and job changes, please let me know I would love to hear about them.
 Let’s support each other in our continuous improvement.
 Sharing is caring!